Pickleball Noise and Health

 the social and physical benefits of pickleball.
 At the same time, I’m deeply concerned that the noise impact on nearby residents is far more serious than anyone anticipated.

 A few years ago, two tennis courts near our home were converted to six busy pickleball courts just 50 feet away.
-I loved playing—even tore my Achilles tendon—but over time, my family and I came to understand the toll of constant noise in our home.
+I loved playing—even tore my Achilles tendon—but over time, my family and I came to understand the toll of constant noise inside our home.

 Pickleball is a paddle sport similar to tennis but played on smaller courts with hard paddles and plastic balls, producing a sharp “pop” rather than tennis’s softer “ping.”
 Since its surge in popularity during COVID, many residents near courts have endured years of daily exposure to this noise.
 Communities nationwide are now hearing complaints, with one website listing nearly 400 noise hot spots.